Skip to content

 Uncommon (◆ Diamond)

-Mid-tier pull rate.
-Worth $0.10-$0.50 in most cases.
-Notable exceptions include vintage uncommons with unique artwork and 1st Edition stamps.
+Mid pull rate, pricing at $0.10-$0.50 in most cases.
+The exceptions worth checking are vintage uncommons with unique art or 1st Edition stamps.

 Rare (★ Star)

-One per booster pack.
-The base "rare" tier includes both non-holo and holo versions.
-Non-holo rares typically sell for $0.25-$2.
-Holo rares are where the value starts: modern holo rares sell for $1-$10, while vintage holo rares from WOTC sets can sell for $10-$5,000+.
+One per pack, covering both non-holo and holo.
+Non-holo rares price at $0.25-$2.
+Holo rares are where checking pays off: modern holo rares price at $1-$10, while vintage WOTC holo rares can check in anywhere from $10 to $5,000+.

 Ultra Rare (★★ and above)

-Cards above the standard rare tier.
-In modern sets, these include EX, GX, V, VMAX, VSTAR, and ex cards with Full Art or special artwork.
-Pull rates range from 1-in-6 packs to 1-in-60+ packs.
-Prices range from $2 to $200+ depending on the card.
+Above standard rare, including EX, GX, V, VMAX, VSTAR, and ex cards with Full Art or special art.
+Pull rates run from 1-in-6 to 1-in-60+ packs, and prices range from $2 to $200+.

 Secret Rare

-Cards numbered beyond the official set count (for example, card 201/198).
-These include Gold cards, Rainbow Rares, and other premium variants.
-Prices range from $5 to $300+ depending on rarity and Pokemon species.
+Numbered past the set total (such as 201/198): Gold cards, Rainbow Rares, and other premium variants.
+Prices run $5 to $300+ by rarity and Pokemon.

 Special Art Rare / Illustration Rare

-Vintage rare cards from the Wizards of the Coast era (1999-2003) are the most collectible and command the highest prices.
-Here are the top vintage rare cards worth money:
+Vintage rares from the Wizards of the Coast era (1999-2003) price highest and check most consistently.
+Here are the current ranges on the top vintage rares collectors look up most:

 Base Set (1999)